LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Masthaven Bank your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Masthaven Bank.

 Preparing the Transfer of Equity with a Masthaven Bank Mortgage